4 Simple Steps for Better Employee Development Plans

 Key Benefits of an Employee Development Plan

-4 Examples of Development Goals
+4 Examples of Innovative Employee Development Plan Goals

-Completing Leadership Training
+Leadership Training

 An employee has been at the company for a few years and feels ready to develop their leadership skills.
-After conferring with their direct supervisor to find appropriate opportunities, the employee takes on a bigger share of the mentoring and coaching responsibilities in the team.
-The employee’s direct supervisor provides guidance and tips on mentoring during this time.
+After conferring with their direct supervisor to find suitable opportunities, the employee takes on a bigger share of the mentoring and coaching duties in the team.

-Taking on Increased Duties and Responsibilities
+Increased Duties and Responsibilities

 An employee who excels at both verbal and written communication takes on a more challenging project intended to help break down the walls between siloed departments.
 This project will help the employee advance in their current role while helping the company benefit from enhanced collaboration.